dkim260/organization_scripts/README.md

-various scripts I might use later on so far:
+Various scripts I might use later on so far:

 1. Average counter